Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

    If a clobber would be required before a build, this will cause mach to clobber and continue with the build instead of asking the user to manually clobber and exiting.
-``ac_add_options --disable-crypto``
-   Cryptography is enabled by default.
-In some countries, it may be illegal to use or export cryptographic software.
-You should become familiar with the cryptography laws in your country.

-   On the 1.7 and aviary branches, cryptography was off by default.
-You need to specify ``--enable-crypto`` if you want SSL, S/MIME, or other software features that require cryptography.

 ``ac_add_options --enable-crashreporter``
    This enables the machinery that allows Firefox to write out a